 Can overpaying your mortgage save you money?

-Have you made a resolution to tackle your mortgage in 2017?
+Have you made a resolution to tackle your mortgage?
 Do you have any disposable income that could be offset against your mortgage?

 If the answer to either of those questions is yes, you may be considering overpaying your mortgage.
 But is it the right decision for your circumstances?
 Here, the Money Advice Service sets out some rules of thumb to help you decide.